 In preclinical models, bardoxolone methyl reverses endothelial dysfunction and chronic, disease-related mesangial cell contraction, resulting in increased surface area of the glomerulus and increased GFR.
 Additionally, bardoxolone methyl inhibits activation of inflammatory and pro-fibrotic pathways that lead to structural remodeling and glomerulosclerosis.

 As a result, bardoxolone methyl and closely related structural analogs have been shown to improve renal function, reduce inflammation, and prevent injury, remodeling, and fibrosis, or the thickening and scarring of connective tissue, in a number of animal models of renal injury and disease2-6.
-Specifically, bardoxolone methyl and analogs reverse endothelial dysfunction and mesangial cell contraction in response to angiotensin II, a hormone that causes vasoconstriction and subsequent increase in blood pressure, thereby increasing the surface area of the glomerulus and increasing GFR.
 Importantly, these increases in GFR were not due to effects on blood pressure, renal plasma flow, or pressure within the kidney in animals5.

 Further, data from animal models relevant to chronic renal disease demonstrate that the compounds are anti-fibrotic and have protective effects on the renal interstitium, part of the extravascular space of the kidney responsible for modulating exchange among the tubular and vascular elements of the organ.
 Bardoxolone methyl and related analogs are protective in response to high protein, pressure overload in the setting of hyperfiltration2, increased kidney filtration driven by higher blood pressure, and dyslipidemia7, an abnormal amount of lipids in the blood.